Application ITP FS 2019 is open and has changed significantly !

-Ghent University – Department of Food Safety and Food Quality - is offering a three months International Training Program in Food Safety, Quality Assurance and Risk Analysis.
+Ghent University – Department of Food Safety and Food Quality - is offering a 9 weeks International Training Program “Evidence-Based Decision making in Food Safety” (recalled “ITP Food Safety”)

 The department of Food Safety and Food Quality of the Faculty Bio Science Engineering of the Ghent University in Belgium (Europe) has a long history in cooperation with developing countries in the framework of research, education and projects in food safety, nutrition and food science.
 Out of this experience, the idea was born to create a train-the-trainer intensive program in order to disseminate knowledge and know how.